Direct Routing - definitions and RFC standards

 Due to the aliasing constraint mentioned previously, the supplier SBC must not use in-dialogue SIP requests for resetting the timer on connections created by SIP Proxy outbound to the supplier SBC.

-After two minutes of idling, (FIN, ACK) is transmitted to the supplier SBC by SIP Proxy within approximately 10 to 20 seconds.
+After two minutes of idling (FIN, ACK) are transmitted to the supplier SBC by SIP Proxy within approximately 10 to 20 seconds.

 Notes

-It's recommended that the SBC actively reuses connections, like SIP proxy.
+The SBC should actively reuse connections, like SIP proxy.
 This method saves time, which is needed for TCP and TLS connections.

 The SBC should renew the connection at least once per hour.